 Use A Spray Or A Squeeze Bottle

-When working with bleach, always try using a bottle to store your bleach mixture.
+Always use a bottle to store your bleach mixture when working with bleach.
 You can make the bleach mixture by mixing bleach and water in a ratio of 1:1.
 A squeeze bottle will give you a more detailed look than the spray bottle, but the outcome will be equal for both.

 Apply The Bleach To Your Clothes

 You can either spray or squeeze the bleach onto your clothes.
 You can also alter the bleach amount depending on the intensity of the color.
 High usage of bleach will make the fabric lighter.

 The color of the clothes will change in 2 minutes, but for the bleach to dry, it will take 8-10 minutes as it has to penetrate the cloth.
 But it might damage your clothes if you leave the bleach for longer.